 • strive to move from shame and guilt to responsibility and solidarity;

 • explore how to hold ourselves accountable, work to repair harm, act in solidarity and build authentic relationships to and with our BIPOC (Black, indigenous, people of colour) brothers and sisters;

 • commit to working towards transformative justice and sustainable action

-In commenting on the successes of the first series offered a couple months ago Maureen wrote,
+In commenting on the successes of previous offerings in late 2020 Maureen wrote,

 “People made lifelong commitments in building brave spaces; compassionately listening and holding one self and others as we walk this path of courage and commitment to disrupt, dismantle, unlearn, relearn and transform white supremist systems that live in and outside all of us.”